jk2049/jk2049.github.io/_pages/research.md

 <hr>

-{% for post in site.publicationsjournal %}
+{% for post in site.publications %}
   {% include my-archive-single-journal-publications.html %}
 {% endfor %}